The Gaping Gill Winch

 Visit on a Gaping Gill Winch Day

-This occurs once, maybe twice a year.
-Check out the Bradford Pothole Club’s website to know for sure as they will update it with the details of the next meet.
+This occurs twice a year in May and August.
+Check out the Bradford Pothole Club’s website to know about the May winch and the Craven Pothole Club for the August winch, as they will update it with the details of the next meet.
 You can find their Gaping Gill page here.

 You cannot access Gaping Gill at any other time of year or in any other way.